 - have an integrated understanding of practical skills and theoretical knowledge

 - play with better tone and intonation

-- have improved elements of technique including embouchure, articulation, finger work and breathing
+- have improved your embouchure, articulation, finger technique, and breath control.

 - have an enhanced sense of interpretation and performance practice